André Dunoyer de Segonzac: Biography

 In 1914, the year of his first solo exhibition (at the Galerie Levesque in Paris), Segonzac was drafted for military service in World War I. He saw combat in the region of Nancy and at Bois-Le-Prêtre, before being transferred to the pioneering camouflage section led by Lucien-Victor Guirand de Scévola.
 Between 1914 and 1918 he published and exhibited a number of war drawings, and by war's end he had earned the Croix de Guerre.
 He drew on his military experiences—and learned etching in 1919—in order to illustrate The Wooden Crosses by Roland Dorgelès (published in 1921).
 Segonzac found etching to be a congenial medium to his spontaneous drawing style, and by the end of his life he had produced some 1600 plates.
 His work was also part of the art competitions at the 1932 Summer Olympics and the 1948 Summer Olympics.

 In 1947, he published his suite of etchings illustrating the Georgics of Virgil.
 In the judgement of Anne Distel, chief curator of the Musée d'Orsay, "The technical perfection and the nobility of the tone, which carried the cachet of the original, but was imbued throughout with an unfailing lyricism, make this work Segonzac's masterpiece.
 It must be included in a list of the most beautifully illustrated books of [the 20th] century."

 The gossamer quality of his etchings stood in contrast to the thickly painted surfaces and generally somber color of his oil paintings, which reflected his admiration for Courbet and Cézanne.
 His subjects include landscapes, still lifes, and nudes.
 He influenced other artists like Samuel Peploe.
-Prolific until the very end of his life as a painter in oils and watercolor, and as a printmaker, Segonzac died at age 90 in 1974.
+Prolific until the very end of his life as a painter in oils and watercolor, and as a printmaker.

+Personal life

 He was married to the actress Thérèse Dorny.

+On 17 September Segonzac died in Paris, aged 90.